FN-FAL113/github-readme-steam-card/README.md

 ## Available Options

--   `current_game_bg` - Use current game banner as a partial background for the card else use steam logo.
-Default: `true`.
+-   `current_game_bg` - Use current game banner as a partial background for the card else use steam logo
--   `last_played_bg` - Same description as above except its for the last game you played and when you are not in-game.
-Default: `true`.
+-   `last_played_bg` - Same description as above except its for the last game you played and when you are not in-game

 ```md
 https://github-readme-steam-status.vercel.app/?steamid=<SteamID64here>&current_game_bg=false